-Leasing a car is a popular option for people who prefer to drive their cars for only a few years before getting a new one, and doing so can provide the driver with a lower monthly payment than a traditional purchase.
+Leasing a car is a popular option for people who prefer to drive a car for only a few years before getting a new one, and doing so can provide the driver with a lower monthly payment than a traditional purchase.
 Unfortunately, if you are in an accident and your leased car is totaled -- meaning the insurance company is unwilling to repair it -- you will be responsible for making sure the terms of your lease are fulfilled.
-Your insurance payment may not be enough to do so.
+And, your insurance payment may not be enough to do so.

-Determine that your car is totaled.
 After the accident, your insurance company will have a mechanic and possibly a claims adjuster inspect your car to see what the cost to repair it is.
 If they determine that your car is too costly to repair, they will notify you that the car is a total loss.
+Get that information in writing so that you can present it to the leasing company.

 Contact the lien holder, which is the company that leased you the car.
 Notify them that the car has been totaled, and ask what the current payout is for the car.
 You should be able to determine this information from your leasing contract as well, but you will want to confirm the exact number with the lien holder.